jerickjoe111/launch-school/JS210/course_topics.md

 There are two types of values: primitives (numbers, strings, booleans, `null`, `undefined`, etc.) and objects.

 REVISE
 Primitives are _immutable_ and manipulated _by value_ in JavaScrtipt.
 When a function/method apparently _modifies_ a primitive, like a string, it just returns a new primitive resulting from the operation.
-On the other hand, objects are _mutable_ and manipulated _by reference_: you can modify them without changing their identity.
-Objects contain data themselves: it's this inner data (the object's state) that you can change.
+On the other hand, objects are _mutable_ and manipulated _by reference_: we can modify them without changing their identity.
+Objects contain data themselves: it's this inner data (the object's state) that we can change.
 Some operations return a new object, some modify the object in place.

 JavaScript operators and statements expect values of different types, and it performs conversions to those types without a warning (_coercions_); for instance, the `+` binary operator favors strings over numbers, while comparison operators, like `<` or `>=`, favor numbers: if one of the operands is not one of the favored types, the operator will silently convert it (or _coerce_) to the favored type and try the operation again.